hcruz77/tech-blog/README.md

 ## Technologies
 CMS-style blog deployed with Heroku.
-Follows MVC paradigm with Handlebars.js, Sequelize, and express-session nmp package for authentication.
+Follows MVC paradigm with Handlebars.js, Sequelize, and express-session npm package for authentication.

 ## Link